 When you go to purchase online Alhambra tickets you need to take care when you select the ticket you are buying.

-- The night time visit is to enter the Nazrid palaces only.
+- The Night time visit is to enter the Nazrid palaces only.
 This is includes the famous patio of the Lions.
 Recommendable in Hot Summer Months.

-- The General day time ticket includes Alcazaba, Nazrid palace and rest of the complex.
+- The General day time ticket includes Alcazaba, Nazrid palace, generalife gardens and rest of the complex.
 This is the most complete way to visit the Alhambra.

 Entrance time on your ticket